enis-memic/recipe-app/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Recipe App] <a name="The Recipe app keeps track of all your recipes, ingredients, and inventory.
+ 📖 **[Recipe App]** - The Recipe app keeps track of all your recipes, ingredients, and inventory.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them."></a>
+Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

-**[Recipe App]** is based on Ruby Language and Rails framework.

 ## 🛠 Built With <a name="built-with"></a>